 1. Determine if you qualify to refinance your psychiatric student loan debt

 Lenders want to make sure you’re a reliable borrower so you’ll have to meet qualifying requirements.
-Each sets their own standards, but at Education Loan Finance, these are the key conditions:
+Each sets their own standards, but here are the ELFI student loan refinancing eligibility requirements:

 - You must have at least $15,000 in outstanding student loan debt